By Tim Lambert

 In 1773 a survey showed the population of Bolton was 5,339.
 It then began to grow rapidly.
 It reached 17,416 in 1801 and rose to 168,000 in 1851.

 In 1792 an act of parliament formed a body of men called the Improvement Commissioners.
-They had powers to pave, clean and light the streets.
+They had power to pave, clean, and light the streets.
 After 1819 the streets of Bolton were lit by gas.
 In 1824 a water company was formed.

 In 1814 a dispensary was opened where the poor could obtain free medicines.
 The Royal Infirmary opened in 1883.
 Furthermore, Bolton was made a borough in 1838.

 Life in 19th century Bolton gradually improved.
 The first public library in Bolton opened in 1853.
 The Market Hall was built in 1855.
 The Town Hall in Bolton followed in 1873.
 Queens Park opened in 1866 and Chadwick Museum opened in 1884.